We'll talk about a lot of ways we all try to track their competitors, but email is a perfect place to start because we all do it in some form.

-Let me guess; you subscribed to all of your competition’s newsletters, and now your inbox is bloated.
-You save them to a folder, only to feel overwhelmed by them later.
-You haven’t looked at any of them anyway. all it did was make it harder to get to inbox zero.
+For example, it's almost guaranteed that you've subscribed to all of your competition’s newsletters.
+And, if you have, you probably have an inbox full of their emails and not a lot to show for it.
+You save them to a folder, only to feel overwhelmed by them later, and you haven’t looked at any of them anyway. all it did was make it harder to get to inbox zero.
+Heck, it's why we built SendView and why so many marketers and teams love it, but we'll talk more about that later (don't worry, we'll share lots of other tools and tips too).

 You’ve analyzed your email marketing strategy more than once, but you’re stumped.
 You still feel like you’re not doing it right, but you’re not sure why.
 There’s a better way.